UQUAL

 Refinancing Opportunities

 When rates fall, refinancing existing mortgages can yield significant savings.
 Generally, a reduction of 0.75 to 1 percentage point justifies refinancing, after accounting for closing costs and remaining home tenure.
+Start by getting pre-approved for a mortgage to understand your current options.

 Your credit score accounts for 30% of your loan readiness and should be strengthened before pursuing refinancing.